Num-Modeling-Planetary-Dynamics/project01_symplectic_integrator-rjpower4/README.md

 ## Running the Code

-### Fetching the spice kernels

-1. `cd` into the data directory
-2. Run `python fetch_kernels.py`

-This should download the needed SPICE kernels to the `data/kernels` directory

 ### Instantiating the project

 1. Ensure that you are in the same directory as this `README.md`